ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   containing the token value and ignore any subsequent messages that have the same token value.

-supported-cipher-suites
+supported-teep-cipher-suites
+: The supported-teep-cipher-suites parameter lists the TEEP cipher suites supported by the TAM.
+Details about the cipher suite encoding can be found in {{teep-ciphersuite}}.

+supported-eat-suit-cipher-suites
-: The supported-cipher-suites parameter lists the cipher suites supported by the TAM.
-Details about the cipher suite encoding can be found in {{ciphersuite}}.
+: The supported-eat-suit-cipher-suites parameter lists the EAT and SUIT cipher suites supported by the TAM.
+Details about the cipher suite encoding can be found in {{eat-suit-ciphersuite}}.

 data-item-requested
 : The data-item-requested parameter indicates what information the TAM requests from the TEEP